matchaxmoxie/matchaxmoxie/README.md

 ### KeyNotes

 Interactive piano app built because I love playing classical and jazz piano.
 Started with songs from folklore by TS and simple scales, then expanded to a full 12-key interface.
-Created using HTML, CSS, and JavaScript with Web Audio API to play sounds.
-Features clickable keys, note tracking that stores pressed keys in a list using append, and displays history by looping through the list with event listeners and DOM manipulation. **Tech:** `HTML` `CSS` `JavaScript` `Web Audio API`
+Built as a Python command-line application that uses lists (arrays) to store piano keys with their note names and frequencies, loops (iteration) to search through keys and process user input, and functions (procedures) to organize code for playing notes and tracking history.
+Features note tracking that stores pressed keys in a list using append, and displays history by looping through the list.
+Uses user input/output to make it interactive through keyboard input. **Tech:** `Python` `Lists` `Loops` `Functions` `User Input/Output`

 ### BookWorm

 Reading tracker inspired by Goodreads for tracking my own books and reading challenge.
-Built using HTML, CSS, and JavaScript, storing book data in a list and saving with localStorage so it persists when I refresh.
-Features progress calculation by dividing pages read by total pages, progress bars by looping through the book list, and total books read by counting items in the list. **Tech:** `HTML` `CSS` `JavaScript` `Local Storage`
+Built as a Python command-line application that uses lists (arrays) to store book data with reading progress, loops (iteration) to process and display books, and functions (procedures) to organize code for calculating progress and managing the reading list.
+Features progress calculation by dividing pages read by total pages using division operations, progress bars generated by looping through the book list, and total books read by counting items in the list.
+Uses user input/output to add and update books interactively. **Tech:** `Python` `Lists` `Loops` `Functions` `User Input/Output`

 ---